bazhenov/tango/tango-comparison/README.md

 ## Methodology

-Comparison is done on the same machine on the same benchmark
+Comparison is done on the same machine on the same benchmark.